 Chapters are required to:

-1. Host one educational program or workshop in the academic year where 80% or more of chapter membership attends focused on each of the following areas:
+Host one educational program or workshop in the academic year where 80% or more of chapter membership attends focused on high-risk alcohol and/or drug use prevention.

 Oregon State University will provide the following support: